 Done ADHD Reviews: What’s the internet saying?

-Done boasts a bunch of positive reviews on their website.
-But are they legit?
+Done boasts a lot of reviews online (both positive and negative).
+But where do they land?
 It’s always hard to tell.
 So I took to third party sites like Reddit, Trustpilot, Facebook, and even scrolled through some Instagram posts to get a real pulse.

 Is Done ADHD worth it?

 For some people, yes, Done seems to have delivered an excellent experience to patients in need of ADHD diagnosis and prescription care.

 But for others, the experience has been disastrous.